aws-samples/cfn101-workshop/workshop/content/intermediate/templates/dynamic-references/_index.md

     10. You can view the progress of stack being created in the CloudFormation Console, by refreshing the stack creation page.
     11. Refresh the page until you see the `CREATE_COMPLETE` status for your stack.

-3. Next, you will create an AWS Lambda Function, and pass database connection parameters as [Environment Variables](https://docs.aws.amazon.com/lambda/latest/dg/configuration-envvars.html) to a Lambda function, by using dynamic references to the AWS Secrets Manager secret created earlier.
+3. Next, you will create an AWS Lambda Function, and read a number of database connection parameters as [Environment Variables](https://docs.aws.amazon.com/lambda/latest/dg/configuration-envvars.html) to your Lambda function, by using dynamic references to the Secrets Manager secret you created earlier.
     1. Make sure you are in the `code/workspace/dynamic-references` directory.
     2. Open the `lambda_function.yaml` CloudFormation template in your favorite text editor.
     3. The template describes an `AWS::Lambda::Function` resource type; update the template by appending the `Properties` section with the `Environment` property, with variables using dynamic references to the AWS Secret Manager secret you created earlier: